IsaacScript/isaacscript/docs/publishing-to-the-workshop.md

 - Bump the version in the "mod/metadata.xml" file.
 - Bump the version in the "mod/version.txt" file.
 - Compile the TypeScript.
-- Copy everything from the source mod directory to the destination mod directory (i.e. "project/mod" --> "Binding of Isaac: Afterbirth+ Mods/project").
+- Copy everything from the source mod directory to the destination mod directory (i.e. "project/mod" --> "mods/project").
 - Commit all changes in Git and push.
 - Open the "ModUploader.exe" file with a working directory of the destination mod directory.
   - (Unfortunately, there isn't a way to publish a mod via the command-line.)